danieltan1517/teh_tarik/phase2/README.md

 Documentation: [?
 Operator](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html#where-the--operator-can-be-used)

 The `?` operator is an error propagation operation.
 If result of the operation causes an error, the execution of the program stops and the error value is returned.
+In order for `?` operator to function correctly, the error value type **must** match the the function it is returning from.
 If the result is not an error, the `?` operator unwraps the `Result` or `Option` automatically for you.
 This technique can simplify the error handling code in Rust.

 ### Simple Parsing Expression Exercise